NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 Three download buttons in the top right corner of the screen allow the user to download the entire project dataset, along with the associated project metadata:

-* __Explore Project Data__: Opens Exploration page with project summary page project information.
+* __Explore Project Data__: Opens Exploration page with summary project information.
 * __Download Biospecimen__: Downloads biospecimen metadata associated with all cases in the project in either TSV or JSON format.
 * __Download Clinical__: Downloads clinical metadata about all cases in the project in either TSV or JSON format.
 * __Download Manifest__: Downloads a manifest for all data files available in the project.
 The manifest can be used with the GDC Data Transfer Tool to download the files.